phovea/phovea.github.io/index.md

 infrastructure for managing data, synchronizing views, and tracking user actions.

-All core client-side code in Phovea is written as Typescript, which helps avoid errors which loosely-typed Javascript is prone to.
+All core client-side code in Phovea is written as TypeScript, which helps avoid errors which loosely-typed Javascript is prone to.
 Server-side code is written in the light-weight Flask framework for Python.